 Microservices: when not to use them…Published on: Author: Marcel Otto Category: IT development and operations

-Microservices are hot topic, one of the buzzwords in the last few years.
+Microservices are a hot topic, one of the buzzwords of the last few years.
 But are you old-fashioned for not using microservices?
 Should every project use them?
-When to, and when not to use them?
+When, and when not to use them?
 This blog will shed some light on the pros and cons of this much discussed topic.

-First, we will take a look at the key aspects of microservices, followed with the pros and cons of its alternative, the monolithic architecture.
-From this I will try to derive a way to have the best of both worlds.
-Then the time has come to further discuss the characteristics where microservices are probably not your best option.
+First, we will take a look at the key aspects of microservices, followed by the pros and cons of its alternative: the monolithic architecture.
+Then I will try to find a way to have the best of both worlds.
+Lastly, I will discuss the characteristics of when microservices are probably not your best option.

 Microservice architecture: an overview